 Delight in a mix of unique gift ideas, Old World charm and holiday cheer.
-Stollen, cookies, waffles, fried sausages, hot spiced wine, apple cider and more will also be available.
+Stollen, cookies, waffles, fried sausages, hot spiced wine, apple cider and more also will be available.
 Punch and hot apple juice are given to the children.
 Dublin Carnegie, 311 Academy Ave., Dublin.
 Free admission.
 478-272-4002.
 1-7 p.m.
 Friday-Sunday, Nov.
 26-Dec.
 18.

 Hometown Holidays Parade

 This year’s theme is “A Christmas Miracle on Main Street.”
 478-994-9239.
 7 p.m.
 Dec.
 1.